Non-essential shops can reopen in Wales from Monday 22 June, First Minister of Wales Mark Drakeford has announced.

-- Installing panels to protect staff at tills.
+- Installing screens to protect staff at tills.

 There are also more specific guidelines that apply only to certain types of shop, such as rotating display stock and limiting product demonstrations in tech stores.

 Products may be placed in quarantine if customers handle them without buying them.
-Waterstones CEO James Daunt has said touched but unbought books will be quarantined for at least three days.
+Waterstones chief executive James Daunt has said touched but unbought books will be quarantined for at least three days.

-In essence, you should expect to queue outside popular shops when they do reopen, and following social distancing guidelines once you’re inside will be crucial.
+In essence, you should expect to queue outside popular shops when they do reopen, touch as little as you can and strictly adhere to social distancing guidelines once you’re inside.

 - Find out more: how to shop safely at the supermarket

-Social distancing measures are there to protect both shoppers and retail staff, whose work could put them at high risk of catching coronavirus if appropriate steps are not taken.
+Social distancing measures are there to protect both shoppers and retail staff, whose work could put them at high risk of contracting coronavirus if appropriate steps are not taken.

-The coronavirus crisis has already seen several businesses – including Debenhams, Oasis and Warehouse – file for administration.
-As the pandemic continues, more could follow suit.
+The coronavirus crisis has already seen several businesses – including Oasis and Warehouse – file for administration.
+Some, including Monsoon and Debenhams, have confirmed that they will only reopen some of their stores, keeping others shut for good.
+As the pandemic continues, more could announce similar measures.

-The British Independent Retailers Association says that one in five of its members don’t plan to reopen once lockdown measures are relaxed, and the Centre for Retail Research has predicted that more than 20,000 stores will close by the end of the year.
+In April, the British Independent Retailers Association said that one in five of its members weren’t planning to reopen once lockdown measures are relaxed.

 Some chains whose high street arms have fallen are planning to keep trading online.
 Other shops are considering changing their business models to survive.